-The wine list has a local focus, with producers close to Canberra featuring heavily, though it takes in makers from around the country, too, with a peppering of internationals.
+The wine list has a producers close to Canberra featuring, but it takes in makers from around the country, too, with a peppering of internationals.
 In general, the listings tend to the artisanal, with a decent smattering of lo-fi options.
-Local legend Clonakilla is particularly well represented, with a decade-long vertical of their iconic Shiraz Viognier on show.
-There are 13 by-the-glass options, and a handful of sakes, while cleansing Asian lagers rub shoulders with domestic craft brews.
+Local legend Clonakilla is particularly well represented, with a decade-long vertical of their iconic shiraz viognier on show.
+There are 13 by-the-glass options, and a handful of sakés, while cleansing Asian lagers rub shoulders with domestic craft brews.

 “We made great use of lockdown periods to research and explore smaller producers in our region and across Australia and to look critically at the structure and composition of our cellar and the way it interacts with our food,” says xx.
 Local and Australian wines are now the cornerstones of our program, and we are focused on championing smaller, artisanal producers – both established and emerging – and different varieties and production techniques.”